zimboU73/glowAI/README.md

 ## Installation Instructions

+<ins>**PLEASE NOTE: Rooting your Samsung phone, unlocking your bootloader will trip Knox irreversibly and void your warranty.
+Please proceed only if you are okay with this.**</ins>

-1. Root your Samsung phone with Magisk **(Use Magisk v29.0 only, this module WILL NOT WORK with newer versions of Magisk.)**
+1. Root your bootloader-unlocked Samsung phone with Magisk **(Use Magisk v29.0 only, this module WILL NOT WORK with newer versions of Magisk.)**
 2. Download the module .zip and flash in Magisk.
 Ensure Zygisk is enabled.
 3. Reboot, and flash the same module once again in Magisk (for best results).
 Reboot your phone again.
 4. Enjoy glowAI!